 Boiron brand remedies come in a tube with a clear cap designed for you to turn and release (one or two pellets), with the cap facing down.
 Pull the cap off and empty the remedy directly into the mouth with head tipped back.
 If you have a vial with a twist cap, gently tap a pellet into the lid and drop into your mouth with your head tipped back.

-Most homeopathic practitioners recommend avoiding aromatic oils (especially camphor and peppermint) as well as coffee.
+Most homeopathic practitioners recommend avoiding aromatic oils (especially camphor and mint) as well as coffee.
 There are also remedies that can antidote each other.
 However….It really depends on the particular remedy or person (highly sensitive people are more susceptible to antidoting).
 If you are seeing a homeopath, follow their advice.
 For self-care with first-aid and minor illness, though, I wouldn’t be concerned about any of this.

 Be careful to store homeopathic remedies away from anything aromatic – essential oils, cleaning products, spices, etc. Also keep them away from electrical appliances, cell phones, TV, computers, etc.